OJ/gobuster/README.md

 * enumerate public AWS S3 buckets
 * fuzzing mode
 * specify HTTP method
 * added support for patterns.
 You can now specify a file containing patterns that are applied to every word, one by line.
-Every occurence of the term `{GOBUSTER}` in it will be replaced with the current wordlist item.
+Every occurrence of the term `{GOBUSTER}` in it will be replaced with the current wordlist item.
 Please use with caution as this can cause increase the number of requests issued a lot.
 * The shorthand `p` flag which was assigned to proxy is now used by the pattern flag

 ## Changes in 3.0